ziotom78/raytracing_course/tomasi-ray-tracing-06a.md

 # Advantages and Disadvantages

--   In this course, we will implement a *backward* ray-tracing algorithm, but this is not always the best choice!
+-   *Backward* ray-tracing algorithms are efficient but not necessarily the best!

 -   *Forward* ray-tracing (combined with the *object order* approach) is useful in animations:

     #.
 The rendering equation is solved for all surfaces in the scene.
     #.  $N$ frames of the animation are generated without having to recalculate the solution $N$ times.

-    This is particularly effective when the scene remains static while only the observer moves.
+    This is effective when the scene remains static while only the observer moves.

 -   Widely used *forward* algorithms are [radiosity](https://en.wikipedia.org/wiki/Radiosity_(computer_graphics)) (which however does not use rays) and [photon mapping](https://en.wikipedia.org/wiki/Photon_mapping) (which is really a *hybrid* f./b. method)